-- The person receiving the legal aid application determines whether the legal aid applicant is single or a member of a household or a child. - ⇒ For more information, see 5.1.4 on page 77, 5.1.5 on page 78 or 5.1.2 on page 77.
+The person receiving the legal aid application determines whether the legal aid applicant is single or a member of a household or a child.

+⇒ For more information, see 5.1.4 on page 77, 5.1.5 on page 78 or 5.1.2 on page 77.

-- The legal aid applicant completes the means test in the normal manner. - ⇒ See Annexure G1 & G2 on page 292. - If the legal aid applicant qualifies for legal aid under the means test, the legal aid applicant is both indigent and is unable to afford the cost of his/her own legal representation. - If the legal aid applicant qualifies under the means test, this ends the enquiry into the legal aid applicant's ability to pay for the cost of his/her own legal representation. - If the legal aid applicant is seeking legal aid in a criminal case being heard before a Regional Court or a High Court, but does not pass the means test, and does not fall within the JCE's or ROE's discretion under 5.1.14 or 5.1.15, then it must be assessed whether the applicant, despite failing the means test, will be able to afford the cost of legal representation.
-This assessment will include an investigation of the complexity and duration of the trial, and the process must continue to the next step. - ⇒ See S. 5.1.14 and S. 5.1.15 on page 81/82.
+- The legal aid applicant completes the means test in the normal manner. - ⇒ See Annexures G1 & G2 on page 292. - If the legal aid applicant qualifies for legal aid under the means test, the legal aid applicant is both indigent and is unable to afford the cost of his/her own legal representation. - If the legal aid applicant qualifies under the means test, this ends the enquiry into the legal aid applicant's ability to pay for the cost of his/her own legal representation. - If the legal aid applicant is seeking legal aid in a criminal case being heard before a Regional Court or a High Court, but does not pass the means test, and does not fall within the JCE's or ROE's discretion under 5.1.14 or 5.1.15, then legal aid must be refused and the legal aid applicant must be advised of his/her right to appeal against the refusal of legal aid in accordance with Annexure I - ⇒ See S. 5.1.14 and S. 5.1.15 on pages 81/82. - ⇒ See Annexure L on page 264.